UTKARSH007d/enterprise-ai-kms/README.md

 - Demote Admins to Employees
 - Delete users

-New users are automatically created with the Employee role.
+New users are created with the Employee role.

-Only the Super Admin can promote employees to Admin.
+Administrative actions are restricted according to role permissions.

 ---

-### 9. Chat Sessions
+### 10. Chat Sessions

-The AI Assistant maintains chat sessions and stores conversation messages.
+The AI Assistant maintains individual chat sessions.

 The system stores: